 The map will open in a new window

-280 km including 20 km of earth road (5.5 hrs by car).
-32 km from railway station Pashiya.
-Typical taiga village near the confluence of the Koiva and the Chusovaya (river's width 50-150m, flow 2-3 km/h, depth 0,5-2 m, the taiga and rocks on the banks).
+280 km including 20 km of unsurfaced road (5.5 hrs by car), 32 km from railway station Pashiya.
+Typical taiga village near the confluence of the Koiva and the Chusovaya (river's width is 50-150m, flow 2-3 km/h, depth 0,5-2 m, the taiga and rocks on the banks).
 There are two private tourist lodges.
 Numerous natural and historical sights in the neighbourhood: caves Chudesnitsa and Glukhaya, rocks Shaitan, Pechka, Glukhiye, the carst lake Goluboye, the former Gulag camp “Stvor”, abandoned diamond mine.
-Trekking, rafting, rock-climbing, speleology, fishing, cross-country skiing.
+Different activities are available here: trekking, rafting, rock-climbing, speleology, fishing, cross-country skiing.

 260 km (5 hrs by car, 5.5 hrs by train).
 A settlement in the picturesque place on the bank of the Usva river (width 50-100 m, flow 2-3 km/h, depth 3 m).
 Rocks Stolby (120 m high), Pero and Krugi in the neighbourhood, cave Pervomaiskaya, traces of the prehistoric settlement.
 Rafting, fishing, rock-climbing, speleology.

-Solikamsk founded in 1430 is 214 km (3.5 hrs by car, 8 hrs by bus).
+Solikamsk founded in 1430.
+It is in 214 km from Perm (3.5 hrs by car, 8 hrs by bus).
 Till now the beautiful set of churches of the 17th century is preserved here.
 Museum of local studies, museum of salt industry.
 The village Oryol is situated nearby, where Yermak expedition started from in the late 16th century - the first Russian military expedition to Siberia, which was the beginning the joining of this boundless territory to Russia.

 Kungur, founded in 1648 on the Sylva river.
 90 km (1.5 hrs by car, 2 hrs by train).
 One of the ancient Ural towns, situated on the main trade road from China and Siberia to the central Russia and Western Europe.
 During 2 centuries Kungur was a place of lively fairs.
 Wealthy local merchants were able not only to finance the construction of impressive cathedrals and other communal buildings in the town, but also to acquire property in rather remote places, like tea plantations on the Ceylon island.
 The town is also known due to its stone-carving factory and stone-engraving college, and to the ice cave.
 12 churches.